Camp Details

 • Password cracking, other methods attackers use to break cryptography.

-Throughout the week, teams experience real-world group dynamics as you investigate the simulated attack.
-On the last day of the camp, teams will create a presentation, and share with the group what you found and how you found it.
+On the last day of the camp, teams will create a presentation, and share with the group what they found and how they found it.
 This hands-on approach offer you practical experience in defending against cyber threats in realistic scenarios.

 Industry Guest Speakers